- CHDR has extensive experience testing novel CNS compounds in early-phase clinical trials involving both healthy volunteers and patients.

 Using the information obtained in early-phase clinical studies, researchers can design patient studies that are both safe and clinically relevant.
 CHDR has performed many trials in patient cohorts with a wide range of psychiatric disorders, and patient care always has the highest priority.
 Thus, when recruiting patients and obtaining informed consent, CHDR complies with the highest standards of medical ethics.
 Before, during, and after each study, the patients’ safety and well-being are ensured by informing the patient’s general practitioner and the attending psychiatrist regarding the details of the study.

 CHDR has also developed an innovative approach to recruiting patients.
 With Ready-for-Research, we can recruit and pre-screen patients who are interested in participating in future studies, and we can establish their baseline CNS functions using NeuroCart®.
 This approach ensures that when a specific study is ready to begin, CHDR already has a suitable patient cohort on hand.
-Using both functional and ‘wet’ biomarkers, we can also quantify systems that are relevant to the specific disease (for example, by measuring the hypothalamus-pituitary-adrenal axis and pro-inflammatory, before a clinical study is even ready, we’ve already performed an observational trial in these patients.
+Using both functional and ‘wet’ biomarkers, we can also quantify systems that are relevant to the specific disease.
+For example, we can already perform an observational trial before the clinical study is even ready by measuring the hypothalamus-pituitary-adrenal axis and pro-inflammatory cytokines.

 Practical answers to important research questions